 Okay, I could go on and on like that, but like my Mom would say, finish that daily quota.

 But rather than think of it that way, I am trying a make a framework for what I’ll be writing during the next thirty days.
 To begin with, I’ve gifted myself a nice notebook and a bunch of pens so I can write down any gems that occur to me.
 I love it how ideas overflow when I enjoy what I am doing – and I am very sure I am going to win the NaNoWriMo challenge.
 It is going to be great fun.

-How am I preparing for this?
-I must plan, because I will also have both my regular jobs to share my time with.
+How is my NaNoWriMo prep going?
+I must plan because I will also have both my regular jobs to share my time with.
 For a start, I am planning to practice what I preach and follow some of those health tips.
-Here’s what I plan to do:
+Here’s what I plan to do.